One Piece Film: Red: Plot

 Koby's group helps the trapped pirates free themselves, and the Straw Hats head towards the castle to find a weakness in Uta's power.
-In the library, Nico Robin discovers that there is a way to make the worlds converge by summoning Tot Musica, a demonic entity whose existence spans both worlds.
-If Tot Musica is defeated simultaneously in both worlds, those in the Sing-Sing World will return to reality.
+In the library, Nico Robin discovers that there is a way to make the worlds converge if a demonic being known as Tot Musica is summoned and then defeated in both worlds.
 Uta resumes her concert in the Sing-Sing World, but her audience begins to resist the idea of living in her world forever.
-Growing more and more unstable, Uta transforms all of them into inanimate objects.
+Growing more unstable, Uta transforms all of them into inanimate objects.
 Luffy goes to confront Uta, and she claims that Shanks abandoned her on Elegia after destroying and plundering it.
 Uta decides to kill Luffy in the real world, but is stopped by Shanks and his crew.

 Shanks tries to help Uta, but Akainu orders for the Marines to fire on her without regard for the concertgoers, forcing the Red-Haired Pirates to go on the defensive.
-Terrified at the slaughtering of her subjects and slipping into delirium from the wake-shrooms, Uta summons Tot Musica.
-She then attacks Luffy in the Sing-Sing World, but Gordon takes the blow instead.
-He reveals that Tot Musica was actually the one that destroyed Elegia 12 years ago after Uta accidentally summoned him; Shanks took responsibility and left Uta on Elegia afterward so she could pursue a singing career without being a wanted pirate.
-Despite this revelation, Uta confesses that she already knew the truth after finding a recording of the event a year into her music career, but continued to make music out of devotion to her fans.
-Uta is overtaken by Tot Musica as it moves to consume both versions of Elegia, overpowering everyone on the island.
+A despairing Uta summons Tot Musica and continues attacking Luffy, but Gordon intercepts the blow and reveals that it was Tot Musica that destroyed Elegia in the past.
+Shanks had taken the blame for it, and left Uta behind so she could pursue her dream without being associated with a wanted criminal.

-However, Usopp is able to attain a mental link with his father Yasopp via Observation Haki, and this allows the two of them to coordinate simultaneous attacks between the forces of both worlds.
-After a long and arduous battle, Luffy and Shanks strike the finishing blows to defeat Tot Musica.
-However, since it has already consumed everyone on Elegia, those in the Sing-Sing World do not return.
-Uta rejects a medicine from Shanks to cure the effects of the wake shrooms in order to sing a song that will bring back everyone.
+Usopp is able to attain a mental link with his father Yasopp via Observation Haki, and this allows the two of them to coordinate simultaneous attacks against Tot Musica in both worlds.
+After a long battle, Luffy and Shanks strike the finishing blows to defeat Tot Musica.
+However, since it has already consumed the Sing-Sing World, the souls trapped there do not return to the real world.
+Uta rejects a medicine from Shanks to cure the effects of the wake-shrooms in order to sing a song that will bring back everyone.
 Once she does this, the Marine forces move to seize her, but Shanks repels them with his Conqueror's Haki.
 As the Marines retreat, Shanks and Uta reconcile as father and daughter.

-Luffy wakes up on the Thousand Sunny after his crew has already departed Elegia and witnesses the Red-Haired Pirates' ship sailing away.
+Luffy wakes up on the Thousand Sunny after his crew has already departed Elegia, and witnesses the Red-Haired Pirates' ship sailing away.